Randy Neumann: Boxer

 As a boxer, he compiled a professional record of 31 wins (11 by way of knockout) and 7 losses in 38 contests.
 In his career, he faced the likes of Jimmy Young, Chuck Wepner, and Jerry Quarry.
-He was ranked as high as the #9 contender for the Heavyweight championship.
+He was ranked as high as the #9 contender worldwide at the Heavyweight division.
 However, after graduating from Fairleigh Dickinson University in Teaneck, New Jersey with a degree in business in 1975, he decided to retire from boxing.
+He once won the New Jersey State Heavyweight title by beating Chuck Wepner.
+The pair fought for that title three times, with Wepner winning twice.

 Though he came back for one more bout as a Cruiserweight against Ibar Arrington on April 15, 1977, he retired from prizefighting for good to focus on acting, writing, and a business career.

+Retirement

 Neumann was elected to the board of directors by the members of the International Boxing Federation at their annual convention, held in Montreal in May 2015.
 While there, he attended his first board meeting at which time he was elected Treasurer of the organization.
-Although he no longer referees fights (which he did for 33 years), he now supervises championship fights around the world.
+Although he no longer referees fights (which he did for 31 years), he now supervises championship fights around the world.
+From 1983 to 2014, he refereed 339 fights, including many world title ones.

-Today he is the President of Randy Neumann Wealth Management located in Upper Saddle River, New Jersey.
+Today he is the president of Randy Neumann Wealth Management, located in Upper Saddle River, New Jersey.